tawnkramer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 7 of the 7 traffic signs, which gives an accuracy of 100%.
 Originally, the test images were cropped too closely and resulted in reduced accuracy of 57%.
 Once cropping changed to more closely match the test set, the network performed flawlessly on the small sample set.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+In almost all cases, the model was very nearly 100% sure it had made the correct prediction.
+The other models included in the top 5 of the softmax usually had some similar traits to the correct answer.

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.